AndreaRethy/4.1-Andrea-Rethy/README.md

 ## How the API works

-The default port is srt to be 1234, if you use a different port change the port number.
+The default port is set to be 1234, if you use a different port change the port number.

 ### To list all items in the todo list: